cms2l2v/2l2v_fwk/test/TStauStau/README.md

 The "multicrab.cfg" file, holds the configurations for multicrab, the first section configures the common properties for all sets of jobs (one set of jobs will be created for each dataset) it starts by referencing the "crab.cfg" file, and then sets whatever properties are needed to be different from the ones defined in the "crab.cfg" file, such as the output directory and for data, the luminosity mask to use (Golden JSON for instance).
 Then, several sections are defined in "multicrab.cfg", one for each dataset, specifying which dataset is to be processed and any other dataset specific options desired.

-In a first step, the jobs should be created, using the command "multicrab -create" inside each subdirectory can achieve this.
+In a first step, the jobs should be created, using the command `multicrab -create` inside each subdirectory can achieve this.
 In order to start running the jobs, they must be submitted to the GRID, this can be done either with the command "multicrab -submit", which will submit all jobs of all datasets in one go, or it can be done with the command "crab -submit -c [DIR]", where DIR is the directory created for one of the datasets, this will only submit the jobs for that dataset.
 (Notice that if a certain dataset has more than 500 jobs, the jobs should be split in groups of 500  and each group submitted independently, either for the "multicrab" or the "crab" command, ie: "crab -submit 1-500 -c [DIR]" for the first 500 jobs)
 The jobs should be monitored regularly to insure everything is running fine, use the commands "multicrab -status" or "crab -status -c [DIR]" (depending on if you want to check on all or just one of the datasets) to get the status of the jobs.
 Jobs that have terminated successfully will have a status of 0, other statuses, generally indicate an error and can normally be recovered by resubmitting.
 Other useful commands for job management are: